yambo-code/yambopy/docs/source/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here we will check how the dielectric screening changes with vacuum spacing between layers and including a coulomb truncation technique.
-For that we define a loop where we do a self-consistent ground state calculation, non self-consistent calculation, create the databases
-and run a ``yambo`` BSE calculation for different vacuum spacings.
+For that we define a loop where we do a self-consistent ground state calculation, non self-consistent calculation, create the databases and run a ``yambo`` BSE calculation for different vacuum spacings.

-To analyse the data we will:
+To analyze the data we will:
     1. plot the dielectric screening
     2. check how the different values of the screening change the absorption spectra

 In the folder ``tutorials/bn/`` you find the python script ``bse_cutoff.py``.
-You can run this script with:
+You can run this script with :

 .. code-block:: bash

-    python bse_cutoff.py -r    # without coulomb cutoff
+    python bse_cutoff.py -r -t4    # without coulomb cutoff
-    python bse_cutoff.py -r -c # with coulomb cutoff
+    python bse_cutoff.py -r -c -t4 # with coulomb cutoff

+where ``-t`` specifies the number of threads to use.
+The threads in this script are managed
+using the ``multiprocessing`` module of python.
+The way it is implemented it will run as much simultaneous job as threads, once one of the jobs is done, if there are more jobs to run it will be submitted otherwise it will just wait for all the running jobs to complete.

 The main loop changes the ``layer_separation`` variable using values from a list.
 In the script you can find how the functions ``scf``, ``ncf`` and ``database`` are defined.